MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 When using address prediction only add the tags configured here.

+### Enable auto-apply of preset

+Automatically apply the best matching preset when the property editor is invoked.
+This will add keys for all non-optional tags.
+Default: _on_.

 ### Enable name suggestions

 Support special handling of name tags with canonical name suggestions.
 Default: _on_.